martagrz/martagrz.github.io/content/teaching.md

 * Lecturer, Department of Physics, University of Cambridge

-    * Multi-agent Reinforcement Learning and Agentic AI, MPhil for Data Intensive Science, Easter Term 2025
+    * *Multi-agent Reinforcement Learning and Agentic AI*, MPhil for Data Intensive Science, Easter Term 2025

 ### Research Supervisor
 * Faculty of Economics, University of Cambridge

-    * 5 MPhil dissertations for MPhil in Economics \& Data Science, 2024-
+    * Dissertations for MPhil in Economics \& Data Science, 2024-

 * Department of Statistical Science, UCL

-    * Dissertation for MSc Data Science, "Dynamic pricing of airline tickets using reinforcement learning", 2023-2024
+    * Dissertation for MSc Data Science, *"Dynamic pricing of airline tickets using reinforcement learning"*, 2023-2024 (Distinction)

 ### PGTA